 Diagrams or pictures probably rank among the oldest forms of human communication.
 They are not only used for representation but can also be used to carry out certain types of reasoning, and hence play a particular role in logic and mathematics.
 However, sentential representation systems (e.g., first-order logic) have been dominant in the modern history of logic, while diagrams have largely been seen as only of marginal interest.
 Diagrams are usually adopted as a heuristic tool in exploring a proof, but not as part of a proof.
 It is a quite recent movement among philosophers, logicians, cognitive scientists and computer scientists to focus on different types of representation systems, and much research has been focussed on diagrammatic representation systems in particular.

 We have the following goals for this entry.
 First of all, we would like to acquaint the reader with the details of some specific diagrammatic systems.
 At the same time, the entry will address theoretical issues, by exploring the nature of diagrammatic representation and reasoning in terms of expressive power and correctness.
-The case study presented below will not only satisfy our first goal but also provide us with solid material for the more theoretical and general discussion in the third section.
+The case study of the second section will not only satisfy our first goal but also provide us with solid material for the more theoretical and general discussion in the third section.
+The fourth section presents another case study and considers it in light of the third section’s general discussion.
 As mentioned above, the topic of diagrams has attracted much attention with important results from many different research areas.
-Hence, our fourth section aims to introduce various approaches to diagrammatic reasoning taken in different areas.
+Hence, our fifth section aims to introduce various approaches to diagrammatic reasoning taken in different areas.

 - External diagrammatic representations: These are constructed by the agent in a medium in the external world (paper, etc), but are meant as representations by the agent.

 - Internal diagrams or images: These comprise the (controversial) internal representations that are posited to have some pictorial properties.